Tassanee Buranupakorn

-Tassanee Buranupakorn (also transliterated Tasanee Buranupakorn, Thasanee Buranupakorn, Tussanee Buranupakorn, Tassanee Buranapakorn) (born March 8, 1972) is a Thai politician who served in the Thai House of Representatives, where she represented the first district of Chiang Mai Province as a member of the Pheu Thai Party for two terms.
+Tassanee Buranupakorn (ทัศนีย์ บูรณุปกรณ์, also transliterated Tasanee Buranupakorn, Thasanee Buranupakorn, Tussanee Buranupakorn, Tassanee Buranapakorn) (born March 8, 1972) is a Thai politician who served in the Thai House of Representatives, where she represented the first district of Chiang Mai Province as a member of the Pheu Thai Party for two terms.

 Tassanee was first elected in 2011, and served on the 24th Parliament's Committee on Local Administration; however, like all members of the 24th Parliament, her term was truncated by the 2013–2014 Thai political crisis, which led to the parliament being dissolved.